elibroftw/blog.elijahlopez.ca/content/posts/housing-market-rent-seeking-unethical.md

 ## Conclusion

 In short, I'm sorry you had to read this all.
-It was a journey of me articulating what exactly is unethical and what can be done and it turns out not much because the reality is renters are renting in areas they don't even want to ideally live in which just takes away from those who do want to live in the city but have to rent too and thus developers focus more on rental units than condos.
+It was a journey of me articulating what exactly is unethical and what can be done and it turns out not much.
+The reality is that some renters are renting in areas they don't even want to ideally live in which just takes away from those who do want to live in the city but have to rent too and thus developers focus more on rental units than condos.
 Then the property taxes are higher on those buildings than single family homes, and overall the situation is one that was created because of a refusal to go through with the wants.

 I guess all in all, although it is unethical, any policy would end up causing more harm than not.